Technorely/tendermint/docs/guides/java.md

 ### 1.3.5 Query

-Now, when the client wants to know whenever a particular key/value exist, it will call Tendermint Core RPC `/abci_query` endpoint, which in turn will call the application's `Query` method.
+Now, when the client wants to know whenever a particular key/value exist, it will call Tenderely Core RPC `/abci_query` endpoint, which in turn will call the application's `Query` method.

 Applications are free to provide their own APIs.
-But by using Tendermint Core as a proxy, clients (including [light client package](https://godoc.org/github.com/tendermint/tendermint/lite)) can leverage the unified API across different applications.
-Plus they won't have to call the otherwise separate Tendermint Core API for additional proofs.
+But by using Tenderely Core as a proxy, clients (including [light client package](https://godoc.org/github.com/tendermint/tendermint/lite)) can leverage the unified API across different applications.
+Plus they won't have to call the otherwise separate Tenderely Core API for additional proofs.

 Note we don't include a proof here.